JSTOR-Labs/plant-humanities/cassava/README.md

 [^ref31]: J. D. La Fleur, _Fusion Foodways_, 176; A. Parmer, B. Sturm, and O. Hensel, “Crops that Feed the World,” 908.

-[^ref32]: A. A. Adeniji et al., “Cassava Development in Nigeria: A Country Case Study towards a Global Strategy for Cassava Development,” Food and Agriculture Organization of the United Nations. [http://www.fao.org/3/a0154e/A0154E05.htm](http://www.fao.org/3/a0154e/A0154E05.htm)
+[^ref32]: A. A. Adeniji et al., “Cassava Development in Nigeria: A Country Case Study towards a Global Strategy for Cassava Development,” Food and Agriculture Organization of the United Nations, [http://www.fao.org/3/a0154e/A0154E05.htm](http://www.fao.org/3/a0154e/A0154E05.htm)

 [^ref33]: “Partnership Formed to Improve Cassava.”